AyushPandav/besttrackhr/Employee-Management-Fullstack-App-master/backend/README.md

 spring.datasource.username=root
 spring.datasource.password=password
 spring.jpa.hibernate.ddl-auto=update

-# MongoDB Configuration
-spring.data.mongodb.uri=mongodb://localhost:27017/employee_management
 ```

-Ensure the databases are set up as expected and the URLs, usernames, and passwords match your local or remote database setup.
+Ensure the database is set up as expected and the URL, username, and password match your local or remote database setup.

 ### 4. Start the Backend Server